What Healthcare Career Is Right for Me?

 Dental Hygiene

 Dental hygienists learn to care for patients’ teeth.
 They can identify oral issues and help educate patients on dental care.
 Students earn an associate’s degree.
-Median wage for a dental hygienist was just over $42 per hour, per the BLS.
+Median wage for a dental hygienist was just over $45.32 per hour in 2024, per the BLS.

 Radiology Technician